danielzoch/pocketDSTR/scripts/Readme.md

-This folder contains the IO program used to control the Pocketbeagle DSTR robot, the script used to create the network using hostapd, and the service file used to start that script on boot.
+This folder contains the IO program used to control the Pocketbeagle DSTR robot, the command used to create the network using hostapd, and the service file used to start that script on boot.
 Thus, both the dstr.py file containing the IO and the network initiation command will both run on boot.